Sania-Singla/addLeads/readme.md

 WebProject/
 ├── index.html          # Main HTML file
-├── styles.css          # CSS styling for the form and layout ├── icons.js            # For encapsulating all the <svg /> icons used in the project └── script.js           # JavaScript for validation, event handling, and local storage
+├── styles.css          # CSS styling for the form and layout ├── icons.js            # For encapsulating all the <svg /> icons used
+└── script.js           # JavaScript for validation, event handling, and local storage